 This report is prepared for the City.
-The report contains the actuarial information to be included with the City's financial statements for the year ending June 30, 2019 (the City's fiscal year end date) as required by GASB68.
+The report contains the actuarial information to be included with the City's financial statements for the year ending June 30, 2020 (the City's fiscal year end date) as required by GASB 68.
 This information has been prepared for use in the financial statements of the City.
 This information is not intended for, nor should it be used for, any additional purposes.

-The total pension liability is based on the July 1, 2018 actuarial valuation rolled forward to June 30, 2019.
-The methods, assumptions, and participant data used are detailed in the July 1, 2018 actuarial valuation report with the exception of the actuarial cost method.
-These calculations are based on the Entry Age Normal cost method as required by GASB67.
-The calculation of the Actuarially Determined Contribution for the fiscal year ended June 30, 2019 is contained in the July 1, 2018 actuarial valuation report.
+The total pension liability is based on the July 1, 2019 actuarial valuation rolled forward to June 30, 2020.
+The methods, assumptions, and participant data used are detailed in the July 1, 2019 actuarial valuation report with the exception of the actuarial cost method.
+These calculations are based on the Entry Age Normal cost method as required by GASB 67.
+The calculation of the Actuarially Determined Contribution for the fiscal year ending June 30, 2020 is contained in the July 1, 2018 actuarial valuation report.
+The discount rate assumption may have changed if a blended rate was used for GASB purposes.